tranquilit/WAPT-Documentation/source/waptserver-install/debian/install-debian-base.rst

 * apply the network configuration by rebooting the machine with a :code:`reboot`;

-* if it has not already be done, create the DNS entry for the WAPT Server in the :term:`Organization`'s Active Directory;
+* if it has not already been done, create the DNS entry for the WAPT Server in the :term:`Organization`'s Active Directory;

 * :ref:`srv_dns`